microsoft/vscode-docs/docs/languages/markdown.md

 This behavior can be disabled using the `markdown.preview.scrollPreviewWithEditorSelection` setting.

-The currently selected line is indicated in the Markdown preview by a light blue bar in the left margin:
+The currently selected line is indicated in the Markdown preview by a light gray bar in the left margin:

 ![Markdown Preview editor line marker](images/Markdown/preview-selection-marker.png)